fernandoedu/AdvancedRobotics/README.md

-# AdvancedRobotics
-Contains MATLAB simulations for the following:
+Contains MATLAB simulations for the following for P, R, RP, and RR manipulator:
-      1. dynamic equation
+* dynamic equation
-      2. dynamic model
+* dynamic model
-for P, R, RP, and RR manipulator.